Create an Airwallex account today

 • Limited support for custom features, which may be difficult for businesses without technical resources

-• Not ideal for brick-and-mortar stores as they primarily focus on online stores
+• Not ideal for brick-and-mortar stores – it primarily focuses on online stores

 Payoneer

-Payoneer is used amongst freelancers and businesses due to its focus on cross-border transactions.
-The platform offers an intuitive interface, supporting multiple payment methods such as bank transfers and debit/credit cards.
-Payoneer also provides a prepaid Mastercard at $29.95 annually, which can be used for online and in-store purchases.
-Whilst they offer payment processing services for marketplaces and platforms, fees are higher for international transfers, which may become costly.
+Payoneer is popular with freelancers and small businesses because of its focus on cross-border transactions.
+The platform’s intuitive interface supports multiple payment methods, including bank transfers and debit/credit cards.
+Payoneer also provides a prepaid Mastercard at $29.95 per year, which you can use for online and in-store purchases.

 Domestic transactions: Free for transactions between Payoneer accounts.
 All other transactions cost 2% or 3% per transaction if paying via credit card